maxious/whereis/README.md

 ## TODO
-google maps api coming home announcement between 7-9pm weekdays train to google maps location correlation with links to anytrip (default T2, optionally all)
+google maps api coming home announcement between 7-9pm weekdays train to google maps location correlation with links to anytrip
+- filter to IWL_1* and BMT_1* ie Central to *